Our Lady of Perpetual Support

 Our Lady of Perpetual Support (OLPS) works in HIV/AIDS response through strategies in comprehensive support to orphans and vulnerable children (OVC)*, secondary and higher education support, and household economic empowerment.
 They accomplish this through care and treatment at their HIV clinic, through outpatient medical services at their community dispensary, and through care and support involving food and nutrition, shelter, protection, psychosocial support, and other improvements to their livelihood.

-- Strengthening the capacity of 250 households and their communities to meet the health and social needs of children
+- Strengthen the capacity of 380 households so that they are adequately prepared to meet the health and social needs of their children

 *OVC (orphaned and/or vulnerable children) refers to children who have lost their parents – or are at risk of losing one or both parents – to HIV-related illness

-The HIV rate in Kisumu County is 16.3%, four times higher than the national average.
-Prevention of mother-to-child transmission (PMTCT) of HIV services in the county is only about 55%, leaving women of childbearing age and over 16,000 HIV-positive expectant mothers in need.
+The HIV rate in Kisumu County is 17.5%, nearly four times higher than the national average of 4.9%.
+About 145,460 people are living with HIV in this area, 13% of whom are children.
+About 2,296 new infections are registered among children aged 0-14 years every year.
 More than 50% of the children infected through mother-to-child transmission will not live to see their fifth birthday.
 There are also 4,612 identified OVCs with an unknown HIV-status at risk of delayed treatment, economic difficulties, family separation, and other adverse situations.

 Our Lady of Perpetual Support for People Living with AIDS and Orphans (OLPS) is a community-centered, non-governmental organization currently working in Kisumu County, Kenya to address HIV and its devastating effects, especially on children and women.
 OLPS launched in 1992 when a former nun and a small group of women responded to the challenges facing those who are HIV-positive, such as stigma, lack of medication, higher risk of mortality, and other consequences on children and the community.